 Flat top is really a modified version of Lock Crimp, except that all the crimping is offset to one side of the material.
 The result is a smooth plane in which all of the wire surfaces are flush with one another to give a flat appearance to the front of a Flat Top piece.
 The back side shows crimps approximately twice the height of a Lock Crimp.
 Originally developed to present a smooth surface to material flow, or as a backer screen for finer mesh, Flat Top is also used extensively in architectural applications.
 Our designation for this crimp style is FT.

 Triple Shute is a specialty crimp style that is generally used in conjunction with another crimp style.
-It consists of relatively long sections of straight wire connected by groupings of three Plain Crimp pockets.
+It consists of relatively long sections of straight wire connected by groupings of three Plain Crimp pockets of woven wire.
 The resulting material has rectangular openings of very high aspect ratio.
 Developed originally as a non-blinding sizing product, it also has interesting architectural properties.
 Our designation for this crimp style is TS.

 Rigid Cable is a variant of the triple shoot crimp style, but instead of having the clusters of three closely spaced wires separated by a small space, Rigid Cable has its clusters of wires (generally 2, 3, or 4) spaced tightly together with no gaps between adjacent wires.
 While some manufacturers produce this style of material by simply pressing groups of wires together, Banker Wire places special crimps in the surface of the wire.
 This technique assures absolute repeatability in the mesh spacing and eliminates any problems associated with cumulative pitch variation.
 Cumulative pitch variation can result in aesthetic problems when attempting to align multiple panels.
 Our designation for this crimp style is PS.